-JOHN L. REVITTE is a Michigan State University (MSU) Professor of Work, Leisure and Labor Studies and is connected to the School of Human Resources and Labor Relations (SHRLR).
-He has been with MSU since July 1977.
+JOHN L. REVITTE is a Michigan State University (MSU) Professor Emeritus of Work, Leisure and Labor Studies and was connected to the School of Human Resources and Labor Relations (SHRLR).
+He was with MSU since July 1977.
 John and Diane Revitte have been East Lansing residents since the spring of 1991.
-Their two daughters, Rachel and Kathryn, were graduates of Marble elementary, MacDonald middle and EL high schools.
-John has provided varied service to the university, his profession and the community including service on the EL parks and recreation and farmers market committees.
+Their two daughters, Rachel and Kathryn, were graduates of Marble elementary, MacDonald middle, EL high schools, and then MSU.
+John provided varied service to the university, his profession and the community including service on the EL parks and recreation and farmers market committees.

 Revitte started his MSU career on July 1, 1977 with the School of Labor and Industrial Relations (SLIR, now known as HRLR) as an Instructor with its Labor Education Program.
 He subsequently designed over 550 courses and conferences, and taught over 4,000 instructional hours, primarily non-credit and often off campus, for Michigan labor union leaders on collective bargaining; dispute resolution and grievance handling; employment and labor laws; Michigan, labor and oral history and current events; and union administration and leadership skills.
 He taught thirteen, mostly summer, semesters in SLIR’s graduate school on American labor history; collective bargaining; trade union history, structure and administration; training techniques in LIR; and workers’ education.